stephenverderame/cpp_book/src/functional/functional_types.md

 // num has type int&&
 ```

-Another usage of tuples is to use them to pass arguments to functions via `std::apply`.
-As its first parameter, it takes a callable object and as a second parameter it takes a tuple which will be unpacked as the arguments for that callable object.
+Another usage of tuples is to use them to pass arguments to functions via `std::apply`. `std::apply` takes a callable object and a tuple which will be unpacked as the arguments for that callable object.

 ```C++
 auto f = [](int a, int b){